Raiders 0-2 at Ultimate Duals

 The Lions downed the Raiders, 38-28, in the final match after beating Burrell, 33-30.
 In the opener, the Raiders fell to Burrell, 36-32.

 Both matches were winnable for the hosts.
 Against the Buccaneers, the Raiders lost the pre-match coin flip and it cost them a couple of desirable matchups.
-Dropping two lightweight bouts against Chestnut Ridge was the difference in that loss.
+Dropping two lightweight bouts against Chestnut Ridge and giving up bonus points was the difference in that loss.

 They’ll move into a busy week with a couple of growing losses moving forward.
-The 6-3 Raiders host Punxsutawney Tuesday, travel to DuBois Thursday and the Williamsport Duals Friday.
+The 6-4 Raiders were scheduled to host Punxsutawney Tuesday, but that match was canceled due to weather.
+The Raiders travel to DuBois Thursday and the Williamsport Duals Friday.

+At Williamsport, the Raiders open the four-team tournament with the hosts at 5:30 p.m.
+Then at 7 p.m., the winner and loser faces the winner and loser respectively of the Mifflin County vs. Southern Columbia match that also goes at 5:30 p.m.

 “We’re finding out more and more about our team,” Raiders head coach Dave Klepfer said.
 “With each passing dual, both on where we’re at technically and mentally and I feel we got a lot of guys who work pretty hard and battle hard in all positions throughout matches, but we seem to make the same technical mistakes at the most crucial time of bouts.